bxdoan/bxdoan/README.md

 <div align="center">

-> Reject common sense to make the impossible possible.
+> There are no traffic jams along the extra mile.

-> — Simon —
+> — Roger Staubach —

 </div>